sellorm/selectr/README.md

 With selectR in place, the version of R you use (from those you already have installed) is up to you.

+There are many reasons why you might have multiple versions of R installed.
+Perhaps you need the old version for compliance or compatability, or perhaps you're just an experimenter.

 When you use multiple versions of R withing RStudio Server Pro, you specify them in a file called '/etc/rstudio/r-versions'.

 selectR leverages this file (though you can use the file without installing RSP) to decide what your default R version will be.